-You haven’t got to starting a blog just yet but are more than ready?
+What if you haven’t got to start a blog just yet but are more than ready?
 Read this 5 step guide to creating a WordPress + Siteground website or grab my free e-book Blog Creation Simplified.

 Steps to take after you’ve started a blog

 The very first of the steps to take after you’ve started a blog is to set up it’s overall design and functionality.
 On WordPress, this means uploading a theme and plugins, as well as doing some additional setting review.

 If you haven’t done that already, make sure to choose a good theme that’d work for your blogging needs.

 Read a post on What to keep in mind when choosing a WordPress theme and then head over to the article The best WordPress theme review for bloggers.

 I definitely suggest starting with something rather simple if this is your first serious blog.
 Focus on the content instead of the design.